aws-solutions-library-samples/guidance-for-low-cost-semantic-search-on-aws/README.md

 * Deploy the stack
 `cdk deploy`

-* _If you want to enable self user sing up (not recomended) use the following deploy command instead:_
+* _If you want to enable self user sign up (not recomended) use the following deploy command instead:_
 `cdk deploy --c selfSignup=True`

 ## Deployment Validation